-Hold onto the back of a Slowly bend your knees chair, standing up with a small way, hold, then feet hip width apart. stand up straight.
-Squats stair.
+Hold onto the back of a Slowly bend your knees a small way, hold, then chair, standing up with feet hip width apart. stand up straight.
+Squats standing up.
+Rise up onto toes Hold onto the back of a chair, and back down to floor.
+Progression - Increase number of repetitions.
+Then progress onto one foot (reduce repetitions at stair.
 Hold onto a hand rail.
-Slowly step up
+Slowly step up onto the stair with both feet, then step down again.
+Alternate the leg you lead Standing in front of a step or bottom

-Progression - To make this exercise harder, increase the depth of squat by bending your knees onto the stair with both feet, then step down again.
-Alternate the leg you lead repetitions.
-Then progress onto one foot (reduce repetitions at
+Progression - To make this exercise harder, increase the depth of squat by bending your knees